loic-lb/SparseXMIL/README.md

 *  "attention": for the Attention-MIL model
 *  "average": for the Average-MIL model

 A script to train all the experiments is available in the `scripts` folder.

-In the paper, when we refer to the "second training setting", it corresponds to setting batch_size to 1, perc_tiles_per_wsi to 0, and removing the --test_time_augmentation argument.
+In the paper, when we refer to the "second training setting", it corresponds to setting:
+* `--perc_tiles_per_wsi` to 0
+* `--batch_size` to 1
+* and removing `--test_time_augmentation`

+For the ablation study, you may use the `--remove_perf_image_aug` to train SparseXMIL without the spatial augmentations.

 For additional information on the arguments, you may refer to the `training.py` file.